ally-logo-white-transp

 In the case of both a traditional and Roth IRA, you can start withdrawing funds (or in official terms, "take distributions") after you reach age 59½.
 At age 73 and over, you must begin taking annual required minimum distributions (RMDs) from your traditional IRA, which must be withdrawn by April 1 of the year after you reach age 73.
 After that, you must take an RMD by December 31.

-The amount of your RMD is calculated by dividing the value of your traditional IRA by a life expectancy factor, as determined by the IRS.
-You can always withdraw more than the RMD but remember that all distributions are taxed as income.
-If you don’t make withdrawals, you’ll have to pay a 50% penalty on the amount you should’ve withdrawn.
+The amount of your RMD is calculated by dividing the value of your traditional IRA by a life expectancy factor, as determined by the Internal Revenue Service (IRS).
+You can always withdraw more than the RMD, but remember that all distributions are taxed as income.
+If you don’t make withdrawals, you’ll have to pay a 25% excise tax on the amount you should’ve withdrawn.
+If the error is corrected within two years, the excise tax reduces to 10%.

 10% early withdrawal penalty